Inside a Reporters Notebook at the US-Mexico Border

 As producer Aarne Heikkila and I headed up the ramp, I pulled off the sweatshirt I flew in, my T-shirt now sticking to my skin even as we made our way through the air-conditioned terminal toting our carry-ons.
 I’m probably going to get sick, I thought to myself.
 We headed past the baggage claim, out the doors, under a row of palm trees, and across a small parking lot to pick up our rented minivan.

 We had rushed to Brownsville, not far from where the Rio Grande meets the Gulf of Mexico, after being invited by a Trump administration official to tour what is known as Casa Padre with several other journalists.
 Its name reflected the street it was on, meant to honor the Spanish priest who, in 1804, established the first permanent settlement on the southern tip of a nearby island.
 Literally translated, it means Father’s House.
-We’d soon learn how regrettably misnamed the facility was.
+We’d soon learn how regrettably misnamed the facility was.“This place is called a shelter, but effectively these kids are incarcerated.”

 The 250,000-square-foot former Walmart—what we were told was a “shelter”—was holding nearly fifteen hundred migrant boys, ten to seventeen years old, hundreds of whom had been separated from their parents as a direct result of Donald Trump’s zero tolerance immigration policy.
 By then the existence and execution of Trump’s family separations had been widely reported, but no journalist had seen the realities from the inside.
 I was anxious.